 Introductory chapter that contextualizes the reader about the topic of the document, the problem that is identified, the solution that is proposed and the approach that is used to achieve the proposed goal.

-Presents a formal definition of the value analysis that this works intends to bring to the society, going through different models, such as New Concept Development an Analytic Hierarchy Process.
+Presents a formal definition of the value analysis that this work intends to bring to the society, going through different models, such as New Concept Development and Analytic Hierarchy Process.
 From a business point of view, the Canvas Business Model is used.

 A deep dive into the meaning of Machine Learning and Deep Learning, containing a dissection of the meaning of these two concepts, to help the reader easily identify terms and notations used in the following chapters.